 Proton Mail Bridge is a desktop application that allows you to fully integrate your Proton Mail account with any IMAP and SMTP email client, including Outlook, Thunderbird, or Apple Mail.
 Open sourcing the code lets anyone verify how the encryption process takes place through Bridge as the emails are transferred between your Proton Mail account and your desktop email app.

-Security experts can now examine the Bridge code and submit any findings via our bug bounty program.
+Security experts can now examine the Bridge code and submit any findings via our bug bounty program(new window).
 By leveraging the entire IT security community, we are making it more likely that potential vulnerabilities are quickly discovered and fixed.

 A better Internet is possible with open source